Excommunication: Eastern Catholic Churches

 In the Eastern Catholic Churches, excommunication is imposed only by decree, never incurred automatically by latae sententiae excommunication.
 A distinction is made between minor and major excommunication.
 Those on whom minor excommunication has been imposed are excluded from receiving the Eucharist and can also be excluded from participating in the Divine Liturgy.
 They can even be excluded from entering a church when divine worship is being celebrated there.
 The decree of excommunication must indicate the precise effect of the excommunication and, if required, its duration.

 Those under major excommunication are in addition forbidden to receive not only the Eucharist but also the other sacraments, to administer sacraments or sacramentals, to exercise any ecclesiastical offices, ministries, or functions whatsoever, and any such exercise by them is null and void.
 They are to be removed from participation in the Divine Liturgy and any public celebrations of divine worship.
 They are forbidden to make use of any privileges granted to them and cannot be given any dignity, office, ministry, or function in the church, they cannot receive any pension or emoluments associated with these dignities etc., and they are deprived of the right to vote or to be elected.

 Eastern Orthodox Church

+In the Eastern Orthodox Church, excommunication is the exclusion of a member from the Eucharist.
+It is not expulsion from the churches.
+This can happen for such reasons as not having confessed within that year; excommunication can also be imposed as part of a penitential period.
+It is generally done with the goal of restoring the member to full communion.
+Before an excommunication of significant duration is imposed, the bishop is usually consulted.
+The Eastern Orthodox do have a means of expulsion, by pronouncing anathema, but this is reserved only for acts of serious and unrepentant heresy.
+As an example of this, the Second Council of Constantinople in 553, in its eleventh capitula, declared: "If anyone does not anathematize Arius, Eunomius, Macedonius, Apollinaris, Nestorius, Eutyches and Origen, as well as their impious writings, as also all other heretics already condemned and anathematized by the Holy Catholic and Apostolic Church, and by the aforesaid four Holy Synods and [if anyone does not equally anathematize] all those who have held and hold or who in their impiety persist in holding to the end the same opinion as those heretics just mentioned: let him be anathema."